Dipolog: Industry

-CityMall Dipolog (National Highway, Santa Filomena).

 Government

 Dipolog's seat of government, the City Hall, is located on Rizal Avenue in Barangay Central.
 The local government structure is composed of one mayor, one vice mayor and ten councilors all elected through popular vote.
 Two ex officio members are added to the City Council with one representing Dipolog's 21 Barangay Captains being the Association of Barangay Captains (ABC) President, and one representing Dipolog's 21 Barangay Youth Council Presidents being the Sangunniang Kabataan (SK) Federation President.
 Each official, with the exemption of the ABC and SK Presidents, is elected publicly to a 3-year term and can be re-elected up to 3 terms in succession.
 The day-to-day administration of the city is handled by the city administrator.